Near New Paris in Elkhart County, Indiana — The American Midwest (Great Lakes)

 Erected A.D.
 1940 in loving memory of Iverson P. Wyland

 Location.
 41° 31.039′ N, 85° 49.034′ W. Marker is near New Paris, Indiana, in Elkhart County.
 Marker can be reached from the intersection of County Road 42 and County Road 29, on the left when traveling north.
+Marker is located in Baintertown Park, part of the River Preserve County Park.
 Touch for map.
-Marker is located in Baintertown Park, part of the River Preserve County Park.
 Marker is at or near this postal address: 67380 County Road 29, New Paris IN 46553, United States of America.
+Touch for directions.

 Regarding Wyland Brothers Landing.
 From the Elkhart County Parks and Recreation website: